 (5) Bump Support Leggings or Tank Top

 Will you get more support from a belly band?
 Yes!
 But sometimes you’ll want a break from it, or need to wear an outfit that it shows through.
-Form fitting outfits don’t look awesome with belly bands underneath!
+Form-fitting outfits don’t look awesome with belly bands underneath!

 That’s why we love support leggings for pregnancy.
 That said, we know not everyone can live in leggings.
-If you’re one of those people, a support tank that goes under your shirt can be a total gamechanger.

 Pregnancy Essentials: Third Trimester